Skip to main content

 3. Inconsistent mobile optimization

-4. Lack of testimonials and trust signals
+4. Lack of trust signals

 5. Poor content structure